sfiera/gbkiss.org/content/file/binary/index.rst

 Trivia
 ------

 Hudson released the original game `Binary Land`_ in 1983 and ported it to several platforms including the Famicom_.
+In the original, the characters are penguins named “Gurin-kun” (グリンくん) and “Maron-chan” (マロンちゃん), but in the GBKiss version, they are simply named “Left-kun” (レフト君) and “Right-chan” (ライトちゃん), according to Famitsu Bros.

 At 8179 bytes, BINARY is the largest GBKiss file, and is just 5 bytes short of the maximum size.
 GBKiss files must fit into a single 8KiB (8192B) CRAM bank, and a minimum of 8 bytes of each CRAM bank are reserved for bookkeeping, so the maximum size is 8184 bytes.